 HSV-1 is one of the most common types of the herpes virus.
 While the symptoms (the sores) aren’t always visible, that doesn’t mean the virus is gone.
 The virus will live dormant inside a person’s immune system their whole life, causing periodic break outs in blisters when the immune system is stressed.

 When left alone, herpes cold sores usually last about two weeks.
 They are uncomfortable and may be accompanied with a low-grade fever or sore throat.
 During an outbreak the virus is contagious.

-While the virus that causes herpes is not curable, there are quite a few natural remedies that can help keep herpes in remission and heal breakouts.
+While the virus that causes herpes is not curable, there are quite a few natural remedies for healing cold sores that can help keep herpes in remission.